 Around Ronda and the Pueblos Blancos – the white villages – you won’t even need to get off the beaten track.
-This highly scented flower blooms in December through to February while the weather is cool, and if March and April are wet and cold they may stay in flower.
+This scented flower blooms in December through to February while the weather is cool, and if March and April are wet and cold they may stay in flower.

-According to all the guidebooks I’ve read, the Paper White Narcissus responds well to indirect light (and temperatures of 10 – 18 degrees celsius), and my own observation is that individuals may do well in full sun or exposed areas, but I generally see prettier clumps protected beside olive trees, or beside buildings.
+The Paper White Narcissus responds well to indirect light (and temperatures of 10 – 18 degrees celsius), and my own observation is that individuals may do well in full sun or exposed areas, but I generally see prettier clumps protected beside olive trees, or beside buildings.